St Andrews ADU

-Set in Hancock Park, a historic residential enclave in central Los Angeles, the St. Andrews Accessory Dwelling Unit is designed in concert with an addition to the main house.
+Situated in Hancock Park, a historic Los Angeles neighborhood, the St Andrews Accessory Dwelling Unit (ADU) is harmoniously designed alongside an addition to the main house.

-Richly colored, V-groove fiber cement panels provide a visual connection between the new two-story ADU and the existing 1916 craftsman bungalow.
-Yet, the ADU also expresses contemporary features through its distilled sculptural form.
-Clean lines and simple geometry emphasize the modern gestures while large windows and pocketing glass doors allow for plenty of natural light and connectivity to the exterior, producing a kind of courtyard in relation to the main home.
+V-groove fiber cement panels in rich tones forge a visual link between the new two-story ADU and the existing 1916 craftsman bungalow.
+The ADU features a contemporary essence through its distilled sculptural shape, highlighted by clean lines and simple geometry.
+Abundant windows and pocketing glass doors welcome natural light and establish connectivity with the outdoors, forming a courtyard-like space in relation to the main residence.

-Together, the ADU, main house, and a newly constructed patio with a steel trellis create an indoor/outdoor ensemble.
-Warm and inviting project results from the careful balance of historical and contemporary, minimalist and eclectic elements, the project exudes warmth and welcome.
+Collectively, the ADU, main house, and a new patio with a steel trellis create a harmonious indoor/outdoor setting.
+Meticulously striking a balance between historical and contemporary, minimalist and eclectic elements, the project exudes warmth and welcome.

 “With its azure facade and its offset peak centered around the second-floor bedroom windows, this Los Angeles ADU has style in spades”